Jon Kleen

 Ebenezer Chinedu-Eneh

-Ebenezer grew up in Minnesota, earned his BS in Biology while minoring in German at the University of Minnesota, and is currently a medical student at UCSF.
+Ebenezer is a neurology resident at UT Southwestern who started in the Kleen Lab as a UCSF medical student.
+He grew up in Minnesota, earned his BS in Biology while minoring in German at the University of Minnesota, and is currently a medical student at UCSF.
 He is broadly interested in leveraging technology to improve healthcare, and previously worked in a consumer health start-up towards that aim.
 His current interests involve utilizing AI to aid in visualization of neural networks using intracranial ECoG data.

 Natalia Sucher Munizaga